rrerrNet/Minetrix/README.md

    plugins directory.
 3. Start the server, and configure the plugin via the `./plugins/Minetrix/config.yml` file.
-4. Everything should work like magic(tm)
+4. Everything should work like magic™

 [rrerrNet]: https://github.com/rrerrNet